 By Sonia Medina

-Getting around a city as a woman is a big challenge, not only because of the countless care trips we make; expensive transport fares (relative to our income) or inaccessible sidewalks, but also because of the sexual harassment we face.
-Wherever we are, we have all felt unsafe while walking back home, decided at least once not to go out alone at night, to spend more on “safer” modes such as Uber or have taken longer routes to avoid quiet areas.
+, we have all felt unsafe while walking back home, decided at least once not to go out alone at night, to spend more on “” modes such as Uber or have taken longer routes to avoid quiet areas.
 In the last years in many Latin American cities the reported violence against women and girls in streets and public transport have dramatically increased.
-The news is inundated with reports about women that did not arrive home.
+The news is inundated with reports d not arrive home.
 These endless reports lead us to have a greater fear of going out freely and wearing what we want, since no mode of transportation is truly safe enough.
-This fear has been created not only by the knowledge that something has happened to someone we know, but also because we ourselves have been harassed, catcalled, or even raped.
+This fear has been created not only by the knowledge that something has happened to someone we know, also because we ourselves have been harassed, catcalled, or even raped.